SubSage/Youtube-reference-list/README.md

 "@Sage thanks for the github list you posted earlier, I'm a game dev student and I found a lot of channels on the list to be really interesting" -charlie

+"Cheers for the list man" -10 VHS

+"i cant stand half of these" - keeps⚫

 The channels below are currently on review, I've been suggested to add them here, but I have yet to see if they're channels that are overall helpful.
 As I give the thumbs up, I'll move them up with the table.